LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/dom-and-events/studio.rst

    c.
 The background color of the shuttle flight screen (``id = "shuttleBackground"``) should change from green to blue.
    d.
 The shuttle height should increase by 10,000 miles.

+   .. admonition:: Note

+      When you are moving the shuttle, you want to use absolute positioning in CSS.
+Absolute positioning means positioning the object based on its location in the parent object.
+      In the case of our flight simulator, the parent object is a div with the id, ``shuttleBackground``.
+      Relative positioning means positioning the object based on its fellow child objects.
+      We might use relative positioning if there were planet objects within our ``shuttleBackground`` div.

 #.
 When the "Land" button is clicked, the following should happen:

    a.
 A window alert should let the user know "The shuttle is landing.
 Landing gear engaged."